 - Group your courses into “branded schools” based on similar topics and categories.

 - The text editor can be a little buggy and temperamental at times.

 - There’s a 30-day payout delay when you’re on their basic plan.

 - No marketing support.

 - Kajabi vs. Teachable: The Ultimate Side-by-Side Comparison

-- Teachable Review [2019 Update]: A Simple, Easy-to-Use Learning Management System
+- Teachable Review: A Simple, Easy-to-Use Learning Management System

 - Thinkific vs. Teachable: The Complete Course Builder’s Comparison